troymarshall/cit-world/README.md

 Please download  and print the [merit badge worksheet](http://usscouts.org/usscouts/mb/mb004.asp) prior to class.

+## Presentation

+The slides for this workshop were authored in markdown and converted to HTML and PDF using [Marp for VSCode](https://github.com/marp-team/marp-vscode).

 ## Citizenship in the World Online Merit Badge Workshop Schedule

 - March 22: Review class logistics, schedule.
 Review requirements and expectations.
 Discuss Requirements 1, 2.
 Discuss homework for Session 2.